-Note: Before collecting log files you will generally want to have the FINEST level logging set then duplicate the issue and then collect the logs.
-See TECH248581 for instructions on how to enable the FINEST level logging.
+Note: Before collecting log files you will generally want to have the FINEST level logging set, then reproduce the issue and collect the logs.
+See Increase the logging level of DLP agents to FINEST for instructions on how to enable the FINEST level logging.

 There are two general methods to gathering the agent log files.
 The first method is to remotely pull the logs via the Enforce console from the clients.
 Use the first method whenever possible.
 The second method is to collect the logs locally from the client by using the endpoint agent logdump tool or by deobfuscating the log files.
 The second method is used when the agent has no connectivity to the enforce console and the agent needs to be diagnosed.